 South Korea is one of the most popular destinations for teaching English and for good reason.
 Schools there offer some of the best salaries, benefits, and opportunities to save money.

-While the market to teach English in Kora has shrunken considerably in recent years, there are still jobs to teach if one meets the right requirements.
+While the market to teach English in Korea has shrunken considerably in recent years, there are still jobs to teach if one meets the right requirements and South Korea remains a hot spot for teaching abroad.
 Just in the capital of Seoul alone, there are an estimated 24,000 foreign English teachers at any given time.